 He was interested here, and one of those affinities, one of the big ones, is the ambivalent ending.
 I guess it SPOILS it enough to say that for the duration of this paragaph I'm SPOILING this 92 year-old movie to note that Possessed has a happy ending—maybe this is even the Crawford of it, for it weights wish fulfillment against tragedy more than any of Brown's fallen woman movies with anyone else—but it's still an ambiguous enough victory that the possibility of the world immediately falling down around our lovers has not been banished.
 (Nevertheless, it's so much happier than its source play, The Mirage, that it resembles The Mirage mostly in the sense that basically every early 30s movie already resembles The Mirage.
 I only wish that the movie was still called The Mirage, because what the hell is "Possessed"?)

 Anyway: Coffee of course gets credit for the oft-witty dialogue, but may have to share credit for the fundamental approach of it—one of the other affinities in Brown's filmography is that they are (and this is perhaps how you can tell whether he cared or not) full to overflowing with sympathy, for their protagonists especially, but not exclusively.
 And Possessed is a superlative example of that instinct, so that what should be one of its more instrumental scenes, existing mostly just to destabilize a contentedly-illicit relationship, winds up being one of Crawford's best showcases here, with the layers-within-layers she plays when confronted with White's actual-prostitute: embarrassment, self-loathing, and the rapid, horrified realization that her embarrassment and self-loathing could hurt her guest's feelings, when the poor dear doesn't deserve the cruelty the men dish out to her.
-(Gable's crackerjack in this scene, too, not even given dialogue to this effect, but with a flash of complexity on his face indicating that he's at least willing contemplate being ashamed.)
+(Gable's crackerjack in this scene, too, not even given dialogue to this effect, but with a flash of complexity on his face indicating that he's willing to entertain the idea of being ashamed.)
 Even dipshit Al is a figure of annoyed contempt more than hatred—there's the tiniest bit where he almost bites the end off a proffered cigar, like a savage, that makes you feel a little sad for him—and it never despises him until he finally earns it, lashing out at the woman he claims to love, and backpedaling when he realizes that the man who's kept her is a powerful man, whose business he also craves.
 I am not taken by any acting beat Crawford puts in here more than the flutter of despair in her eyes while Mark cheerfully explains why it's so much smarter to pretend that she's a profligate divorcee, but I am willing to agree that she's never better here, maybe never better anywhere, than in the way her silent white-hot look of nauseous anger reflects the stomach-churning sight of a man who seconds earlier had been standing in borderline-violent judgment, and has since revealed that there's all kinds of whores, and of all of these movies I've seen, this is one of the most self-critiquing moments available in a genre that isn't always that interested in anything besides, and I'm still talking about the good ones, cathartic punishment.